 Similarities Between General Contractors & Subcontractors

-In certain instances, general contractors and subcontractors are very similar in construction.
+Keeping aside the subcontractor vs. contractor debate, there are certain instances where general contractors and subcontractors are similar in construction.

 - They all contribute work to some property improvement with their tools and equipment.